sodacore/docs/about/community.md

 ## Get Support

-The best place for support is the [Sodacore Discord](https://discord.gg/CgumPyVr6X).
+- The best place to get support is our [Discord](https://discord.gg/CgumPyVr6X).
+- Report bugs in the [Project Issues](https://github.com/sodacore/core/issues) section.
+- You can raise questions, and ideas in both the Discord or our [Github Discussions](https://github.com/sodacore/core/discussions/categories/q-a).